ess-dmsc/NeXus-Streamer/README.md

 ## Dependencies

 Dependencies can be installed using Conan.
-Conan can be installed using pip.
+Conan can be installed using pip and CMake handles running Conan.
 The following remote repositories are required to be configured:

 - https://api.bintray.com/conan/ess-dmsc/conan